Lower Sackville Pizza Quest

 Overall (1st Place): This was the unanimous winner, with the highest total points.
 5/6 questers chose it as a top 3 and 3/6 questers chose it as their #1.

 Just joking! … or am I?
 These pizzas were all pretty bad.
 Sackville may have the most pizzerias but it certainly doesn’t have the best ones.
-You’d be just as well off going to Freeman’s or Jessy’s as our top 3 Sackville pizza shops, which were:
+You’d be just as well off going to Freeman’s or Jessy’s as our top 3.
+Our picks for the best pizza in Lower Sackville:

 - Tucker Lake Pizza